-Composite Pmi in China averaged 51.14 points from 2013 until 2020, reaching an all time high of 53.70 points in January of 2018 and a record low of 27.50 points in February of 2020.
+Composite PMI in China averaged 51.18 points from 2013 until 2022, reaching an all time high of 57.50 points in November of 2020 and a record low of 27.50 points in February of 2020.
 This page provides - China Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-China Composite Pmi - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Markit Economics
+China Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Composite Pmi in China is expected to be 45.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in China to stand at 53.00 in 12 months time.
-In the long-term, the China Composite Pmi is projected to trend around 51.60 points in 2021 and 50.60 points in 2022, according to our econometric models.
+Composite PMI in China is expected to be 45.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Composite PMI is projected to trend around 50.60 points in 2023, according to our econometric models.